bpesquet/artificial_metacognition/notes/confidence/README.md

 ![Flow of information for a perceptual task](images/confidence_information_flow.png)

-{cite}`mamassianConfidenceForcedChoiceOther2020`
+[[Mamassian, 2020]](../../references/README.md#mamassian-2020)

 ### Measures of interest

-Measures of metacognition in experimental tasks seek to estimate the statistical relationship between confidence judgments and objective performance {cite}`flemingMetacognitionConfidenceReview`.
+Measures of metacognition in experimental tasks seek to estimate the statistical relationship between confidence judgments and objective performance [[Fleming, 2024]](../../references/README.md#fleming-2024).

 #### Sensitivity